nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 This claim is used to provide details of the originator of the request for auditing purposes, in the form of a FHIR Device resource.

-Where the request originates from a device (for example a mobile device in a patient facing scenario), details of the device can be provided in manufactere, model and version elements.
+Where the request originates from a device (for example a mobile device in a patient facing scenario), details of the device can be provided in manufacture, model and version elements.

-Where the request originates from a system, the spine endpoint url of the originating system shall be specified using the url element.
+Where the request originates from a system, the Spine endpoint url of the originating system shall be specified using the url element.

 #### Population of iss claim ####

-As the consuming system is presently responsible for generating the access token, this SHALL contain the url of the spine endpoint of the consuming system.
+As the consuming system is presently responsible for generating the access token, this SHALL contain the url of the Spine endpoint of the consuming system.

-In future OAuth2 implementation, the iss claim will contain the url of the OAuth2 authorization server token endpoint.
+In future OAuth2 implementation, the iss claim will contain the url of the OAuth2 authorisation server token endpoint.

 ### JWT Payload Example ###